OnSSET/onsset/README.md

 A peer-reviewed article has been published in the journal *Applied Geography*.

-[The benefits of geospatial planning in energy access – A case study on Ethiopia] (http://www.sciencedirect.com/science/article/pii/S0143622816300522)
+[2.
+The benefits of geospatial planning in energy access – A case study on Ethiopia] (http://www.sciencedirect.com/science/article/pii/S0143622816300522)

 This includes input data, the complete methodology and a case study with results for Ethiopia.